gvanrossum/gvanrossum.github.io/essays/scopes.md

 but for Python we consider that a separate concept.)

 Scope is a _compile-time_ concept.
-The scope of a Python variable is determined by rules (specified later) that take into account the syntactic position of the variable and the presence of `global` and `nonlocal` statements.
+The scope of a Python variable is determined by rules that take into account the syntactic position of the variable and the presence of `global` and `nonlocal` statements.